chrispepper1989/GitVssInterop/README.md

 ##Initialisation
 - Open "gitvssinterop.sh" and Modify the correct variables (see [Bash Variables](https://github.com/chrispepper1989/GitVssInterop#bash-variables))
-- Add "gitvssinterop.sh" in the method you prefer -e.g. open "~/.bashrc" and add source "path/to/gitvssinterop.sh" -run "ssinit"
+- Add "gitvssinterop.sh" in the method you prefer
+  - e.g. open "~/.bashrc" and add source "path/to/gitvssinterop.sh"
+- run "ssinit"

 At this point you have a git repo with all the SS source code :-)